phetsims/gas-properties/doc/model.md

 In the _Ideal_ screen, the user may specify which quantity in `PV = NkT` is to be held constant.
 The table below summarizes the behavior.

-The _Ideal_ screen has a default setting of "Nothing".
-The _Explore_ screen has a fixed setting of "Nothing".
-The _Energy_ screen has a fixed setting of "Volume".
-(This feature is irrelevant in the _Diffusion_ screen.)

 | Hold Constant | change N | change T  | change V |
 | --- | --- | --- | --- |
 | Nothing | P changes | P changes | P changes |